HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2018-02-21-continuous-releases.md

 We have a test in CI that checks for this file -- any change to the core code needs a release file, even [fixing a typo][typo].
 If you need a release file but haven't written one, the tests fail and your pull request won't be merged.

-Sometimes we write a release file even if there aren't changes to the core source code, but when we think it's worth a release.
+Sometimes we write a release file even if there aren't changes to the core code, but we think it's worth a release anyway.
-For example, we make patch releases for changes to the installation code in `setup.py`, or larger changes to our test code for the benefit of downstream packagers.
+For example, changes to the installation code in `setup.py`, or larger changes to our test code for the benefit of downstream packagers.

 Once you've written a release file and the pull request is merged into master, and after all the other tests have passed, our CI uses this file to create a new release.